Finding Leadership Inspiration

 Amanda guided Maor through a process of self-reflection to delve below the surface to the who and why of his leadership.
 Maor moved beyond what he thought might be important for others to hear to what he truly believes in as a leader: the values that guide him, the commitments he’s willing to make, and the life-defining moments that shaped him.
 He took a childhood experience – moving as a teenager from Israel to Canada – and crafted it into a leadership story about Change as a Gift.
 He now shares this inspirational and motivational story as part of his personal brand.

-Today, Maor’s leadership mission reflects his commitment to help others find what drives them.
+Today, Maor’s leadership mission reflects his commitment to helping others find what drives them.

 Evolution as a Leader